 Reducing power consumption (Non-TIM operation, Target Wake Time mechanism)

-Relay Operation
+Relay operation

-Since having started a standardization activity from November 2010, currently IEEE 802.11ah amendment is in a phase of sponsor ballot.
-The expected publication date of IEEE 802.11ah amendment is July 2016.
+Standardization activity on this amendment began in November 2010 and currentlythe IEEE 802.11ah amendment has been submitted to RevCom for final approval.
+The expected publication date of IEEE Std 802.11ah amendment is April 2017.

 Standards for TV White Space